DwitrishaSaha/organicmaps/docs/INSTALL.md

 - Choose a unique bundle identifier (not app.organicmaps.debug) and your team.
 - Select "Automatically manage signing".

-If you want to run Organic Maps on a real device, you have to remove the CarPlay entitlement.
+If you want to run Oma on a real device, you have to remove the CarPlay entitlement.
 Open `iphone/Maps/OMaps-Debug.entitlements` and remove the `com.apple.developer.carplay-maps` entry.
 Now you can sign your app again in the "Signing & Capabilities" tab.
 Testing CarPlay on a real device requires [requesting entitlements from Apple](https://developer.apple.com/documentation/carplay/requesting_carplay_entitlements).